microsoft/pxt-arcade/docs/skillmap/jungle/jungle8.md

-## Step 10 - Go Crazy!
+## 10. Go Crazy!

 Now that you know how to add tiles and walls, you can change the levels whichever way you like.

-💡 Remember that your code is built to work with certain tile names only.
-If you add new tiles or change the names, you'll need to go back to the code to add your changes!
+_💡 Remember that your code is built to work with certain tile names only.
+If you add new tiles or change the names, you'll need to go back to the code to add your changes!_

-## Finished
+## Finale

-When you're done playing your new game, click **Done** to return to the main page to share your final game!
+When you're done playing your new game, click **Done** to return to the main page to share your final game, then open it with a full toolbox to edit even more!